-- Pressing Select

-- Switching the exterior lights OFF
+- Pressing Select - Switching the ELST switch to OFF

-- Turning the ignition key to OFF or ACC

-- Releasing the Parking Brake
+- Turning the ignition key to OFF or ACC - Releasing the Parking Brake

 Once the Systems Check has completed, the results will display in a summary.
 A detailed explanation of this summary can be viewed by accessing the Menu after a Systems Check has completed.
+The Systems Check can also present the following optional features: